InstantWebP2P/appnet.link-controller/nameserver-iwebpp/cluster.md

 ## Design

-* every node can run alonely, or join a cluster
+* every node can run alonely, or join a cluster as constant hash ring
 * any node can be plain node, or Seed node
 * when node join cluster, need describe one or more Seed nodes to connect
 * Seed node used for plain node retrieve cluster state info when bootup